Ederle Army Community Service (ACS)

 ACS does not provide this service for general purposes, however the libraries and USO offer computer access for their customers.
 Employment Readiness offers limited computer access to assist in preparing for employment.

 The TMP office operates a daily shuttle service to and from Marco Polo Airport.
-Priority is given to those on official travel.
+Priority is given to those on PCS orders.
 ACS and the Ederle Inn have a copy at their front desk or you should Central Processing Facility: